AstraLuma/docker-ndp-daemon/README.md

 ## Installation
 1. Download or clone *docker-ndp-daemon* from this repository.
 2. Change settings in `dnd.ini`.
 Normally only the `gateway` has to be changed (Default: `eth0`).
 Set this to your hosts internet gatway network interface.
-If your docker socket differs from `/var/run/docker.sock` you can change this setting too.

 Alternatively you can run the daemon as a docker container as well.
 You can use [this simple Dockerfile](./Dockerfile) as a template.
+(NOTE: Actually, please don't.)

 ## Startup
-`cd <download-dir>/app && python3 main.py`

-It is necessary to *cd* into the `<download-dir>/app` directory first so that *docker-ndp-proxy* can find its configuration file `dnd.ini`.
+`docker-ndp-daemon`

 ## Log Output
 After startup the logfile is printed to `STDOUT`: